Information for students

 Online course

-Microsoft Teams and Zoom are applications used in the classes carried out online ‘live’, that is, the teacher and the students are together online for a designated period of time.
+Microsoft Teams and Zoom are applications used in the classes carried out ‘live’, that is, the teacher and the students are together online for a designated period of time.
 The classroom where they meet is then Zoom or Teams.
 You will be e-mailed a link by which you will be able to access the class.

 It’s Learning is an online teaching platform.
 It is an online “classroom”, where the teacher uploads assignments that the students do and where the completed assignments can be easily uploaded.
 The assignments uploaded can be texts, videos or audio recordings.
 You will receive comments about the tests you have uploaded either from another student, several students or the teacher.
 The assignments in the online course can also be done and uploaded in cooperation with other students.